John Chrysestom Muyingo: Career

 Muyingo started his teaching career at Ndejje Secondary School where he taught chemistry and mathematics.
 He later taught at St. Joseph's School Nsambya where he became director of studies.
-He was then transferred to St. Joseph Secondary School Naggalama, in Naggalama, Mukono District.
+He was then transferred to St. Joseph's Secondary School Naggalama, in Naggalama, Mukono District.

 At Naggalama he became headmaster when the school was still O-Level only (S1 - S4).
 He started a boarding section for boys at Naggalama Hill, despite initial reservations by the school board.
 He then started an A-Level section at the school (S5 - S6).
 From Naggalama, he was transferred in 1992 to Uganda Martyrs' Secondary School Namugongo, located adjacent to the Uganda Martyrs Shine at Namugongo.

 When he arrived at Namugongo, his first challenge was to upgrade and improve the school, then in a sorry state.
 The teachers would go home on Friday and return on Monday, leaving students on their own over the weekend.
 The infrastructure was poor, the classes inadequate, and there was no serious science lab.
 Male teachers were fratenising with female students.
 The school's Board of Governors had little interest in the school.
 Gradually, the new headmaster's efforts paid off.
 The year before he joined, the school had registered five first grades at O-level.
 In 1992, the number rose to 32, then 58 in 1993, 64 in 1994 and 90 in 1995.
 Henceforth, the numbers steadily rose with some years registering a 100 percent first grade pass rate.
 He served in that capacity from 1992 until 2010.